 - Exam preparation workshops and mock examinations

-These educational investments often represent the largest financial component, potentially totaling €3,000 to €7,000 for complete qualification support.
+These educational investments often represent the largest financial component, potentially totalling €3,000 to €7,000 for complete qualification support.

 ACCA-Specific Scholarships and Funding

-The ACCA organization itself offers several financial support program:
+The ACCA organisation itself offers several financial support programs:

 ACCA Accelerate Program